Health

 What is the Digestive System?

 The role of your digestive send is to send food through your body so that the organs of your body can work and get the nutrients to support good health and well-being.
-Your body digests the food and liquid with the help of the following steps:
+Your body digest the food and liquid with the help of following steps:

-• When you look at food and smell it, your salivary glands first work, producing saliva so that you can moisten the food with your spit and start chewing.
+• When you keep an eye on food and smell it, your salivary glands first work and they produce saliva so that you can moisten the food with your spit and start chewing.

-• The next step is chewing.
-When you chew your food, it travels from your mouth to your esophagus, which further moves food to your stomach.
+• The next step is chewiing.
+When you chew your food, it travels from your mouth to esophagus that furthers move food to your stomach.

-• Your stomach produces enzymes and acids that help the food break down.
+• Your stomach produces enzymes and acid that help the food break down.

-• The next step is to turn the semisolid food into fluid from the small intestine, which helps the body absorb nutrients.
+• The next step is to turn the semisolid food into fluid from your small intestine and help your body absorb nutrients.

-• The small intestine takes digestive juices from the liver and pancreas, and the bile is produced from your gallbladder.
+• Small intestine take digestive juices from liver and pancreas and the bile produces from your gallbladder.

-• The leftover food from your small intestine moves to the large intestine as waste, and this waste further becomes poop that you release from your butthole or anus.
+• The leftover food from your your small intestine moves to large intestine as waste and this waste further becomes poop that you release from your butthole or anus.

 The role of the digestive system is to break the eaten food or drinks into smaller parts and, after that, move this liquid or food through your GI tract, meaning moving this food from the mouth to the anus as waste.
 Breaking down the food is essential to help your body get sufficient nutrients and transfer these nutrients to where they are required.
 Your hormones and nerves help in controlling the digestive process.
 The large intestine absorbs water, and after it is digested, the waste products become stool.
 In order to stay healthy, it is essential to digest the food or nutrients properly.
 Otherwise, your body will not work, and you will feel sick.
 The role of the digestive system is not only to break down nutrients into parts; it also helps you grow and generate energy and work on your cell repair.
 Examples of nutrients are carbohydrates, fats, proteins, and minerals.
 Protein aims to break into amino acids.
 Carbohydrates split into simple sugars, and fats break into glycerol and fatty acids.